reshmabidikar/slate/source/includes/_admin.md

 # Admin

+The admin resource offers a set of enpoints of the following nature:

+* Administrative apis to fix existing state
+* Operational apis such as adding hosts in and out of rotation, clearing internal caches, ...
+* Retrieve low level information from the system

+## Administrative Apis

-## Trigger an invoice generation for all parked accounts
+### Trigger an invoice generation for all parked accounts

+When the system detects an issue invoicing a customer `Account`, it will automatically `PARK` the `Account` as explained in this [documentation](http://docs.killbill.io/0.20/invoice_subsystem.html#_parked_accounts).

+After the issue was corrected -- e.g bug was fixed -- one can get all all the `Account` out of that state by triggering the following endpoint.

 **HTTP Request**